guidobouman/thesis/Documents/Thesis/Thesis.markdown

 End user <-> Interface <-> Processing <-> Storage

 ### Enduser
 This is you, the internet user while browsing the web.
+Using your hands to control a mouse or other input device.
+Navigating through pages on the screen which your eyes in turn read.

 Sensory inputs are part of the communication chain as well.
 Currently we don't have much control over this because information is mostly send visually.
 Seeing and reading the information on the internet.
 Interpreting texts.
 Hearing incoming notifications.